WIS Student Handbook 2023-24

 Cell Phone Guidelines

-More assertive disciplinary action may ensue for repeated violations of this policy including, but not limited to, after school/lunch detentions, in-school suspensions, and out of school suspensions.
+Further disciplinary action may ensue for repeated violations of this policy.
 Your support is vital as we enforce this policy.
 If you need to get in contact with your child please call the front office at (317) 867-6502 to leave a message rather than contacting your child on their cell phone.
 All phone messages will be delivered to your child as soon as possible.
 We have high expectations for student learning and achievement.
 We greatly appreciate your help and support in this matter.

 Students are assigned to a homeroom class that works within a team/triad.
 Homeroom assignments may be adjusted within a team/triad when the teachers believe it would enhance academic programming.